Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Experimental Evaluation

-Especially when the hearing thresholds were not used, some of the audio samples clipped too much (exceeded the maximum defined value of the audio, after the addition of the adversarial distortion).
+For all cases, we calculated $20$ adversarial examples.
+In some cases, the audio samples clipped too much (exceeded the maximum defined value of the audio, after the addition of the adversarial distortion).
 As it would not be possible to replay those examples, we removed them from the evaluation of the real over-the-air attack.
-Each of the remaining adversarial examples was played five times.
-It was also possible to transcribe adversarial examples with a perfect WER of $0$\,\%.
-Depending on the setup, the measured success rate was up to~$3.1$\,\%\oldtext{ of the audio samples for the cases without hearing thresholds ($H_{\theta_1}$) and up to $1.4$\,\% of the utterances with hearing thresholds ($H_{\theta_1}$)}.

-The comparison of the WERs in Table~\ref{tab:simulated2000} and Table~\ref{tab:real2000} shows that the simulated attack gives a sufficient prediction of the expected WER. \oldtext{The largest difference of the WER between Table~\ref{tab:simulated2000} and Setup~I in Table~\ref{tab:real2000} is $6.2$\,\% ($H_{\theta_1}$ with hearing thresholds), and on average, the difference is only~$4.7$\,\%. }Setup~I is most appropriate for this comparison, because this is the setup that was used for the simulation in Table~\ref{tab:simulated2000}.
-The two other columns are variations of the room and, therefore, have different RIRs.
-For a practical demonstration of the attack, some of the replayed examples are available online at \url{http://ota-adversarial-examples.selfip.org}.
+Each of the remaining adversarial examples were played five times, and we reported the number of adversarial examples that could be transcribed with 0\,\% WER.